Critical Damping Calculator

 Want to learn more about damping and damping coefficient?
 Take a look at our damping ratio calculator.

 There are three degrees of damping that depend on how quickly the amplitude of the oscillations decreases:

 - Underdamping (light damping);

 - Overdamping (heavy damping).

 In underdamped oscillations, the object comes to rest after a few oscillations with amplitude decreasing exponentially with time.
 Let's go back to the first oscillating object we have learned — a simple pendulum!
 It's an underdamped system.

-In over damping, the damper exerts a force that is greater than what is required to prevent the oscillations.
+In overdamping, the damper exerts a force that is what is required to prevent the oscillations.
 Hence, the object returns to its equilibrium position without oscillating.
-Have you noticed that the toilet flush handle returns to its resting position gradually withing oscillating?
+Have you noticed that the toilet flush handle gradually returns to its resting position without oscillating?
 It's an overdamped system.
 Another example is an automated door — it's overdamped by design to prevent damage to the glass.

 In critical damping, the object reaches the equilibrium point as quickly as possible without oscillating.
 An automobile shock absorber is a great example of the practical application of critical damping.

 What is the critical damping coefficient?
 The damping coefficient formula

 The value of the damping coefficient at which critical damping occurs is the critical damping coefficient of a system.
 It's also equal to the undamped resonant frequency of the oscillator.